 I think I’m a verb.

 I was not born an artist like “everybody else”.
 I am becoming an artist everyday through my connections, interconnections, and misconnections with my physical world(s).
 The dirty and noisy streets of São Paulo, the uncomfortable–comfortable Canadian way of life, and the struggles of the social movements in Latin America inform my art education practices.
 They are my mentors.
 My funny accent is from the same place I was born and raised, Brasil (with s).
-For the last 13 years, I’ve been exploring popular art as a tool in/for social change.
+For the last 15 years, I’ve been exploring popular art as a tool in/for social change.
 Recently, I have been working with women and men from the recycling social movement in São Paulo, creating artworks that incorporate recyclable materials and exploring all the politics and the learning that goes on in the process of art making.
-I am an active member of the Faculty of Graduate Studies at the University of Victoria, where I teach courses on digital art, design, and visual thinking.
-I am currently working on my SSHRC funded postdoctoral research where I investigate the nonverbal ways in which children with hearing loss access ideas and develop their understanding of 3D objects in art and mathematic classes.
+I am an Adjunct Professor at the University of Victoria, where I teach courses on digital art, design, and visual thinking.
+I am currently working on a postdoctoral research where I investigate the nonverbal ways in which children with hearing loss access ideas and develop their understanding of 3D objects in art and mathematic classes.
 In addition, I hold a SSHRC Doctoral Fellowship in Interdisciplinary Studies (Education–Cultural Geography–Visual Arts).